yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 - Appoint a [Core Team](https://carpentries.org/team/) member liaison to serve as a point of contact and (optionally) attend committee meetings, and communicate with the liaison on a regular basis
 - Meetings and communication:
-  - Hold regular meetings (at least twice a year) and post meeting notes or minutes in a consistent location (meeting notes or minutes should be public unless the work of the committee requires them to remain private)
+  - Organise regular meetings (at least twice a year) and post meeting notes or minutes in a consistent location (meeting notes or minutes should be public unless the work of the committee requires them to remain private)
   - Post meetings in the community calendar (note that meetings do not necessarily need to be open to public to attend - for example, the Code of Conduct Committee's business meetings are public but the incident meetings are not)